 As we've seen, there exist many different implementations that are designed on similar characteristics.
-The idiomatic platform is decentralized and P2P with no temporary storage of messages on nodes, incorporates trusted curves for E2E encryption, no use of metadata, and has no useless requirements.
-Our design uniquely incorporates a self-sovereign identity as a requirement, providing various applications.
+The idiomatic platform is decentralized and P2P with no temporary storage of messages on nodes (as convenient as they are), incorporates trusted curves for E2E encryption, does not require and apply the use of metadata, and has no useless identifiable requirements.
+Our design additionally and uniquely incorporates a self-sovereign identity as a requirement, providing various functionalities.
 Trust enforcement attributes should be limited to not only manually forge-able components as it achieves higher trustworthiness.
 Furthermore, the platform must contain private and secure mechanisms for data transfer and transfer, and store, of digital money.